About Us

 Our Executive School Improvement Advisor: Ciran Stapleton

 The Executive School Improvement Advisor of our Trust is Ciran Stapleton.
-With 28 years’ experience in Catholic Education, Ciran is well placed to co-ordinate school improvement across the Trust at its early stages of formation and subsequent growth.
+With 30 years’ experience in Catholic Education, Ciran is well placed to support schools seeking to make rapid progress.

 Ciran has enjoyed considerable success as Headteacher and Trust leader:

-- From 2016-2020 he combined his role as Headteacher at St Joseph’s with that of founder CEO of the St Peter Catholic Academy Trust before the Trust combined with the St Albans Catholic Trust to form the new St Thomas Catholic Trust.
+• From 2016-2020 he combined his role as Headteacher at St Joseph’s with that of founder CEO of the St Peter Catholic Academy Trust before the Trust combined with the St Albans Catholic Trust to form St Thomas Catholic Trust.

 Speaking about his role Ciran commented: